Laragear/SubscriptionsDemo/README.md

 ### Moving the cycle start

 Moving the subscription cycle start it's usually a big problem, but sometimes you will need to change it for legal reasons or because a particular demand.
-The way Laragear's Subscription package deals with moving the cycle start is by extending the current cycle until the new date.
+The way Laragear's Subscription package deals with moving the cycle start is by **extending the current cycle until the new date**.

 You only need to use `adjustStartTo()` with a new future date.
 The subscription will change at the date issued.